-The bill, “Sami’s Law,” is named after Samantha Josephson, a Robbinsville resident killed about 65 miles outside Columbia, South Carolina on March 29 when she entered a vehicle she believed was the Uber car she had requested.
+"Sami’s Law" is named after Samantha Josephson, a Robbinsville resident killed about 65 miles outside Columbia, South Carolina on March 29 when she entered a vehicle she believed was the Uber car she had requested.

-The bill, S-3687, would require identifying markers issued by a ridesharing company to be displayed by each company driver.
+The new law would require identifying markers issued by a ridesharing company to be displayed by each company driver.
 Each marker would also need to be reflective and/or capable of being illuminated.
-The bill would require a driver to display the identifying markers on the front windshield and rear window of the driver’s personal vehicle while the driver is logged on to the company’s digital network as a driver or is providing a prearranged ride.
+The law would require a driver to display the identifying markers on the front windshield and rear window of the driver’s personal vehicle while the driver is logged on to the company’s digital network as a driver or is providing a prearranged ride.

 "What Seymour and Marci Josephson and their family have endured with the loss of their daughter Sami is a hardship that no family should face,” D-14 Assemblyman Wayne DeAngelo said.“No one should ever be concerned for the safety of themselves or their loved ones when using these services.
 We must make sure that as these services continue to develop we are constantly working together to make sure customers are served safely and responsibly.”

 "Sami's Law" also would require that if the identifying markers are capable of being illuminated, the driver has to have the identifying markers illuminated and visible from outside of the vehicle while the driver is logged on to the company’s digital network during times of darkness, or is providing a pre-arranged ride during times of darkness.